 Sabrina is co-founder of Creative Coding Amsterdam, a monthly meetup for creative coding enthusiasts.
 She is actively engaged in the creative coding community and frequently visits and volunteers at media art and technology events throughout Europe.

 Sabrina earned her Bachelor of Architecture from Delft University of Technology, after which she spent a year in Los Angeles pursuing MediaSCAPES at Southern California Institute of Architecture (SCI-Arc).
 After this introduction to emerging relationships within technology, media and architecture, she moved her focus from architecture towards interactive environments, and she achieved her Master’s Degree in Media Technology at Leiden University, combining creativity and technology with scientific research.

-Lea holds a Master’s Degree in Interaction Design from the Copenhagen Institute of Interaction Design, where her graduation project investigated online identities, privacy patterns, and the future of work.
-She also has a Bachelor’s degree in Industrial Design from the University of Montreal.
+Ilse is dutch and holds a MFA in Interaction Design from the Umeå Institute of Design in Sweden and a BSc degree in Industrial Design from the Eindhoven University of Technology.

 We have been awarded numerous top international prizes for our work including the SXSW Experimental Award, Cannes Lions, Webby, Core77, D&AD Yellow Pencil and our work is featured in the permanent collection of the Smithsonian Design Museum.

 In 2016, Tellart was honored with the National Design Award in Interaction Design, Smithsonian Museum's top national honor for outstanding achievement in design through excellence, innovation, and enhancement of the quality of life.